Leigh Finke

-Leigh Dawn Finke is an American politician serving in the Minnesota House of Representatives since 2023.
+Leigh Dawn Finke (/en/) is an American politician serving in the Minnesota House of Representatives since 2023.
 A member of the Minnesota Democratic-Farmer-Labor Party (DFL), Finke represents District 66A in the Twin Cities metropolitan area, which includes the cities of Falcon Heights, Lauderdale, Roseville and Saint Paul, and parts of Ramsey County in Minnesota.
 She is the first openly transgender member of the Minnesota Legislature.

 Early life, education, and career

 Finke was born in Minnesota and grew up in the western suburbs of the Twin Cities, graduating from Maple Grove Senior High School in Maple Grove, Minnesota.

 Finke earned a Bachelor of Arts degree in English literature in 2003 from Bethel College and a Master of Arts in Shakespeare from DePaul University.
 While at Bethel, she became active in politics protesting the Iraq War.

 From 2018 to 2021, Finke was the senior producer at 1517 Media.
 There, she wrote and produced two documentary films: Ending the Silence: Confronting Sexual Shame in the Church and White Savior: Racism in the American Church.
 She also edited two nonfiction books for Beaming Books: Queerfully and Wonderfully Made and Welcoming and Affirming.

 In 2021 and 2022, Finke worked as Multimedia Storyteller for the ACLU of Minnesota.
 In late 2022, she was publicly critical of Republican gubernatorial candidate Scott Jensen for spreading the transphobic litter boxes in schools hoax.

 In March 2023, Finke started the Queer Equity Institute, a nonprofit that supports and encourages queer politicians.